 Step 2: Interview Process (for applicants invited to interview)

-Interviews will occur throughout the month of July 2019 and will include breakfast with applicants and faculty, individual interview with faculty, and a group interview/project activity.
+Interviews will occur on a regular basis and will include breakfast with applicants and faculty, individual interview with faculty, and a group interview/project activity.

 Three essay prompt options will be provided when the interview is scheduled, and one will be randomly selected for an essay on interview day.